Bates College: Bates-Morse Mountain Area

 This conservation area of 600 acres is available to Bates students for academic, extracurricular, and research purposes.
 This area is mainly salt marshes and coastal uplands.
 The college participates in preserving the plants, animals and natural ecosystems within this area as a part of their Community-Engaged Learning Program.
-Due to overall size, the site is frequently used by other Maine schools such as Bowdoin College for their Nordic Skiing practices.
+Due to its overall size, the site is frequently used by other Maine schools such as Bowdoin College for their Nordic Skiing practices.

-Coastal Center at Shortridge

-This coastal center owned by Bates College, provides various academic programs, lectures, extracurricular activities, and research endeavors for students.
-80 acres of wetlands, and woodlands with a fresh water pond, are available to numerous science departments and programs at Bates.
-There are two buildings on the land, a conference building, which can accommodate 15 people overnight, and a laboratory structured with an art studio on the upper floor.
-This area is also home to the Shortridge Summer Residency Program which provides students, faculty and researchers to work and study on the coastal land of Shortridge during the summer.
-Science majors and faculty work on site-based issues such as coastal changes, sea level fluctuations and public policy.

 Student life

-The college's dining services have been featured on numerous national publications.

 In 2015, the college's dining program was ranked 6th by The Princeton Review, and 8th by Niche in the United States.
 The college's dining services received the grade of 'A+' by Niche in 2012, 2013, 2014, 2015, 2016, and 2017.
 The college holds one main dining area and offers two floors of seating.
-All meals and catered events on campus are served by Bates Dining Services, which makes a concentrated effort to purchase foods from suppliers and producers within the state of Maine, like Oakhurst Dairy and others.
-The Den serves as an on-campus restaurant.
+All meals and catered events on campus are served by Bates Dining Services, which makes a concentrated effort to purchase foods from suppliers and producers in Maine.
+The Bobcat Den serves as an on-campus restaurant.
 While on campus, enrolled students and faculty have access to round-the-clock emergency medical services and security protection.

-The college also holds an annual "Harvest Dinner" during Thanksgiving that features a school-wide dining experience including a New England buffet and live musical performances.
-Martin Luther King Day at Bates is celebrated annually with classes being canceled, and performances, events, keynote talks are held in observance.
+The college also holds an annual "Harvest Dinner" during Thanksgiving that features a school-wide dining experience.
+Martin Luther King Day at Bates is celebrated annually with classes being canceled observance.
 It is a day marked by keynotes from well known scholars who speak on the subjects of race, justice, and equality in America.
 In 2016, the college invited Jelani Cobb to speak at the college on MLK Day.
 The college offers students 110 clubs and organizations on campus.
 Among those is the competitive eating club, the Fat Cats, Ultimate Frisbee, and the student government.
 The largest club is the Outing Club, which leads canoeing, kayaking, rafting, camping and backpacking trips throughout Maine.
-Although Bates has since conception, rejected fraternities and sororities, various social groups exist.
+Although Bates has since conception rejected fraternities and sororities, various social groups exist.